Student partnership agreement

 Agreement news and updates

 Three working groups have been established to progress work on the three work streams, which are: student mental health; learning resources; and sustainability and the environment.
 Latest news from the SPA is available on the HISA website.
 Some highlights include:

 Mental health service review.
 The university is conducting a service review that will look at mental health support within the university.

-Healthy, Happy You Week.
+Healthy, Happy You.
 The annual health awareness event will take place from the 19th February to the 2nd March 2018, with a full schedule of events including mental health awareness and volunteering for wellbeing as themes.

 Virtual Learning Environment (VLE) review.
 Our current VLE is Blackboard.
 A review of the VLE with a view to replacement by a new version is taking place.
 Four possible alternatives are being reviewed by staff and student representatives.

 If you would like to know more about any of these activities, contact a HISA representative or firstname.lastname@example.org.